logo accreditation for

 Your key responsibilities will include:

-Recognized social work qualification (e.g., CQSW, DipSW, or equivalent).
+A recognized social work qualification (e.g., CQSW, DipSW, or equivalent).
 Current registration with Social Work England.
-Significant experience in child protection and family court work.
-Strong analytical skills with the ability to assess complex situations effectively.
-Excellent communication and interpersonal skills, with a commitment to collaboration and teamwork.
+Significant post-qualification experience in children's social work.
+Strong knowledge of relevant legislation and safeguarding practices.
+Excellent communication and interpersonal skills, with the ability to engage effectively with diverse populations.

 Read less